otolithic/otolithic.github.io/README.md

 * catalogue scans and photographs of my artwork

 <sup>1</sup>Based on an experiment by Robert Ennis and Qasim Zaidi, "Geometrical structure of perceptual color space is affine" (2013).
-I cannot find the text of this article online but a description can be found in "Perceptual Spaces: Mathematical Structures to Neural Mechanisms" by Zaidi et al (2013).
+I cannot find the text of this article online but a description of the experiment in question can be found in "Perceptual Spaces: Mathematical Structures to Neural Mechanisms" by Zaidi et al (2013).